Substance Abuse Testing & Background Screening Solutions

 TPAs will report employee statuses to HASC and will coordinate with other TPAs as employees transfer to other employers.

-What is the role of the Houston Area Safety Council in NASAP?
+What is the role of HASC in NASAP?

 HASC will provide web-based training to comply with Section 10.1 and 10.2 of the NASAP Policy.